ALBERT SPEER URGES WAR ECONOMY ON GERMANY

 Despite Adolf Hitler’s Germany being engaged in a European and, after December 11, 1941, a global war, the Nazi leader (Fuehrer) had not directed his country’s full industrial might toward total war as had the leaders of his enemy states—the United States, Great Britain, and the Soviet Union.
 Hitler, to keep Nazi politicians and the wider populace from being inconvenienced by shortages of consumer products, put creature comforts ahead of the needs of his war machine, the Wehrmacht.
 It was the old argument of whether a nation can ill-afford guns (also tanks, planes, and other weapons of war) as well as butter or just one, not both.

-On this date in 1943 in Posen (Poznań), German-occupied Poland, Albert Speer, the Fuehrer’s Minister of Armaments and War Production, stunned an assembly of Nazi Party big-wigs when he stated that he intended to convert all factories producing for the German civilian market to war production.
+On this date in 1943 in Posen (Poznań), German-occupied Poland, Albert Speer (pronounced “spare”), the Fuehrer’s Minister of Armaments and War Production, stunned an assembly of Nazi Party big-wigs when he stated that he intended to convert all factories producing for the German civilian market to war production.
 Having discussed his intentions beforehand with Reichsfuehrer-SS Heinrich Himmler, the second most powerful German leader after Hitler, Speer emphasized that he would brook no dissension.
-“I am prepared to apply the authority of the Reich Government at any cost,” he told the “Gold Pheasants,” as the national leadership was derisively known.
-“From now on, districts that do not carry out within two weeks the measures I request will be dealt with firmly.”
+“I am prepared to apply the authority of the Reich Government at any cost,” he told the “Gold Pheasants,” as the national leadership of ambitious, greedy, and power-hungry toadies was derisively known.
+“From now on, districts that do not carry out within 2 weeks the measures I request will be dealt with firmly.”

 The gifted former “Architect of the Reich”—he designed the enormous prewar Nuremberg Nazi Party Congress tribune and rally grounds as well as the new Reich Chancellery in Berlin—succeeded to his elevated cabinet position on February 8, 1942, despite knowing nothing about armaments production.
 (It didn’t hurt that Speer had a close personal relationship with Hitler; he was sometimes referred to as “Hitler’s unrequited love.”)
 According to the minutes of a conference at Wehrmacht High Command the following month, “It is only Speer’s word that counts nowadays.
 He can interfere in all departments.
 Already he overrides all departments.”
 Hitler diarist Joseph Goebbels wrote in June 1943, “Speer is still tops with the Fuehrer.
 He is truly a genius with organization.”